Janvi2789/Bank-sim-fraud-and-transaction-analysis/README.md

  * Transportation shows very high fraud count despite moderate spending.
  * Other categories like Food, Fashion, and Health also have notable fraud cases.
  * Indicates that fraud doesn’t always happen in categories with high spending categories, some categories just face more fraud because they’re used more often.

+## Conclusion:
+* Fraud isn’t happening randomly, there are patterns based on time, user type, and what people are spending on.
+* Since most fraud happens on Mondays and among users under 25:
+  * Banks can watch closely for fraud at the start of the week
+  * Organize awareness workshops and send alerts to young users about safe banking
+* The fact that many top spenders are linked to fraud could mean there’s some repeated fraud behavior going on.
+This calls for stronger background checks and keeping an eye on suspicious activity.
+* Some categories like Transport and Food have more fraud, these should have stricter fraud checks or use smart alerts based on user behavior.
+* Instead of treating every customer the same, banks can now build smarter, targeted fraud prevention strategies.